 If you’ve ever spent any time driving a food truck, you understand that it can be difficult to see all around the truck.
 The fact is that most food trucks don’t have the use of a rear view mirror since the truck’s kitchen is in the way.
-While some trucks have installed rear cameras to avoid this issue there are still issues with seeing other vehicles that can be hidden in a food truck’s blind spot.
+Some trucks have installed rear cameras to avoid this issue.
+However, there are still issues with seeing other vehicles that can be hidden in a food truck’s blind spot.
 Because of this, driving a food truck and using food truck mirrors is much different than driving your own car.

 Most food trucks are equipped with special mirrors that are larger and extend farther away from the cab.
 Properly adjusting your food truck mirrors will ensure full vision, as well as your safety and the safety of your fellow motorists.
 Today we want to share some advice to adjust your food truck mirrors to be able to almost eliminate blind spots.

 Setting Your Food Truck Mirrors To Avoid Blind Spots